-During fiscal 2009, our capital expenditure, including US\$ 1 million of plantation land purchases, was US\$ 176 million, compared to US\$ 505 million during fiscal 2008.
-As part of our efforts to address the impact of challenging market conditions and since we were not committed to any significant capital expenditures for expansion, we reduced capital expenditures significantly during fiscal 2009.
+During fiscal 2010, our capital expenditure, including US\$ 9 million of plantation land purchases, was US\$ 211 million, compared to US\$ 176 million during fiscal 2009, which included US\$ 1 million of plantation land purchases.
+As part of our cash management efforts we managed capital expenditure to a strategic target without compromising the maintenance of our asset base.

+During fiscal 2009, as part of our efforts to address the impact of challenging market conditions and since we were not committed to any significant capital expenditures for expansion, we reduced capital expenditures significantly.